 Nights full of neon signs obscured by sleeting rain evoke a film noir ethos.

 Photographer Xavier Portela is back with another edition of his Glow series, which sees him capturing neon-soaked cityscapes around the globe.
+This time he's landed in Dubai, where he's taken full advantage of the city's architecture.
+With a web of highways weaving through skyscrapers, Dubai's landscape lends itself perfectly to Portela's futuristic photography.

 Stunning Photos Highlight the Solitude and Peculiar Beauty of Ghost Towns Around the World [Interview]